 And as you spend this time with your family, it’s the perfect opportunity to spark new traditions in your home.
 Take inspiration from family traditions and put your own spin on it.
 Take a family walk or drive to admire the lights, host a hot chocolate movie night in your matching holiday pajamas, have a gingerbread house building competition, or spend time volunteering and giving to those in need.

-3. Schedule a FaceTime date
+3. Schedule a FaceTime or Zoom date

 4. Set up a virtual Secret Santa